-1) Community outreach -it is critical to engage stakeholders in the community in order to understand what the community prioritizes in the use of these ARPA funds.
-Similar to what we have done with other clients, we will work with the City to develop a series of survey questions, to be posted on the City's website to solicit input on where constituents would recommend the money be spent.
+We believe that the first phase of any ARPA engagement begins with the identification of where the City should use its ARPA funds.
+As required by the Act, the City must constructively engage the community to identify areas in which the City should spend its ARPA funding.
+In the first two weeks of the engagement, we will assess the City's current strategy state for its community awareness/engagement and guiding principles, and we will provide recommendations on the best strategy to leverage the funding received.
+We will work with the City to develop survey questions to solicit input on where constituents would recommend the money be spent.
 We have been successful in designing a survey that prompts the respondent to gauge how they would spend a hypothetical \$1,000 on various ARPA initiatives.
 We then provide the survey respondent with a list of 10 to 12 initiatives on which they can spend that \$1,000.
 They can allocate all the money to a single initiative or spread it among several.

-The initiatives will be based on those outlined in the ARPA legislation as well as stated strategic objectives expressed by City officials.
-We use the results of the survey to inform the City on how and where the ARPA funds are recommended to be spent by its constituents.
-An example of such a survey can be found in the link below:
+An example of a survey we developed for one of our ARPA clients is provided in the link below: